 Most dogs return to normal activity in about eight weeks.
 Older dogs, or pets with pre-existing issues, might require more time to catch up.

 Choosing Your TPLO Veterinary Surgeon

 It’s nearly impossible to answer every question about a surgical procedure or pet injury.
-If you have more questions, visit our Frequently Asked Questions page, or browse our free, comprehensive 6-StepsTM online guide to see beginning to end about TPLO.
+If you have more questions, visit our Frequently Asked Questions page, or browse our free, comprehensive 6-StepsTM online guide.
 We’ve included videos to help you understand CCL injuries and the TPLO process from diagnosis to recovery.

 Once you’ve decided that TPLO is your preferred course of action to give your dog the best quality of life, you’re ready to move forward with your dog’s treatment.
 Even though tibial plateau leveling osteotomies are widely recommended and performed within the veterinary field, you want to trust your dog to the most highly-qualified veterinary surgeon in your area.

-TPLO Info provides pet owners with current and comprehensive information about tibial plateau leveling osteotomy, but we also have a network of preferred TPLO Info Partners.
-Just click on the link to find a TPLO Surgeon near you.
+TPLO Info provides pet owners with current and comprehensive information about tibial plateau leveling osteotomy, but did you know that we can introduce you to a veterinary surgeon near you?
 Our network of specialists allows you and your regular veterinarian to select the most qualified TPLO specialists so you—and your dog—can take the next step with confidence.